The Sleeping: Formation and initial run (2003–2012)

 The band proceeded to tour across the East Coast and Midwest U.S. with Envy on the Coast, Secret Lives of the Freemasons, and also a few concerts with The Gay Blades, finishing in late August.
 On October 15, they played at Eisenhower Park with Crosby, Stills & Nash along with Ryan Star, Francis Dunnery, Barefoot Truth, Jaik Miller Band, Katy Pfaffl, Melissa Reyes, Life, Arlon Bennett, and others in support of Barack Obama.

 On November 7, 2008, the band announced that they were recording a new record via their MySpace page at Salad Days Studio in Baltimore.
-The following year, they toured with Funeral for a Friend, Emarosa and This Is Hell for a U.S. tour from January to February of 2009.
+The following year, they toured with Funeral for a Friend, Emarosa, and This Is Hell for a U.S. tour from January to February 2009.
 On January 6, 2009, the tracklist for What It Takes was added to their MySpace page.
 On February 17, 2009, What It Takes was released and peaked at No. 20 on the Top Heatseekers chart, garnering positive reviews.
 In April, the band played shows in Ontario with Bring Me the Horizon.

 They also announced tour dates with Silverstein, Poison the Well, Oceana, Hollywood Undead, The Red Jumpsuit Apparatus, Escape the Fate, Atreyu, Mest, and Madina Lake.
 They have also played at the Quebec City Summer Festival with Sting, The Yeah Yeah Yeahs, Hollywood Undead, and The Red Jumpsuit Apparatus.
 On September 13–16, 2009, they played four sold-out shows in a row at Broadway in Amityville, New York.
 They made a video, Directed by "The Chain Gang" (Erick Sasso and Brian Wendelken), for the song "You'll Be A Corpse Before Your Time" with the footage.
 Bass player Sal Mignano has toured with 'hippy-hop' artist Mod Sun.
 Drummer Joe Zizzo has performed live with Envy on the Coast.

-The band released their 4th and last album for 13 years, The Big Deep, in 2010.
+The band released their 4th and last album in 13 years, The Big Deep, in 2010.